The Nobility of the Northern Forests

 Nobility

-The Princess may, from time to time, issues titles of Nobility that existed in pre-14th century Scandinavia.
+The Princess may, from time to time, issue titles of Nobility.
+There are only four recognized titles of nobility in the Principality.
 The rank advancements include:

 -